Learn How To Academy

 *I should notify you that these “people” (I use the term loosely) have since changed their web design to give the illusion that they are legitimate.

-The site owners have completely overhauled their landing page since we wrote this review before they sent us an email threatening to issue a cease and desist order against us, but the fact remains we have proof of the original scam design in our screen shots evidence.
+The site owners have completely overhauled their landing page since we wrote this review before they sent us an email threatening to issue a cease and desist order against us.

 Instead of showing consumers how to earn the income Learn How To Academy promises, the websites tried to sell them more products or services once you sign up with Learn How To Academy.

 This site features video footage copied and used without permission from NBC Universal’s Philadelphia, PA affiliate.